musabshak/project-who-s-down/README.md

 ## Project Description
 React Native application for event creators and event seekers.
-Developed as the final project for CS52 Web Full-Stack Web Development at Dartmouth College.
-Application uses a REST API server written using the Express.js framework.
-The server is hosted on Heroku.
+Developed as the final project for CS52 Full-Stack Web Development at Dartmouth College.
+Application uses a REST API server written using the Express.js framework, and a MongoDB database.
+The server and database instances are hosted on Heroku.

 Contributors: